mtvillwock/rails-blog/README.md

 # Rails Blog
-Status: Just getting started.
+Status: In progress.

-Currently has CRUD functionality for writing articles, can add/delete comments, basic admin authentication.
+Currently has CRUD functionality for writing articles, can add/delete comments, basic HTTP authentication for admin-only actions.
+Second batch of CSS revisions implemented.
-Some images and content added to home page.

 ## What is it?
-I decided to remake the HTML/CSS only website I made during Phase Zero of Dev Bootcamp using Ruby on Rails.
+I decided to remake the HTML/CSS only website I made during Phase Zero of Dev Bootcamp using Ruby on Rails as a basis for a blogging platform.

 This is a work in progress.